Chaitalykundu/Web-Development/03-JavaScript/Questions.md

 &nbsp;

 JavaScript Characteristics
-What do you mean by "JavaScript is a high-level language"?
-What is an interpreted language?
-How does it apply to JavaScript?
-Why is JavaScript called a dynamic language?
-What do you mean by weakly typed (loosely typed) language in JavaScript?
 What is Just-In-Time (JIT) Compilation in JavaScript?
-What is the difference between statically typed and dynamically typed languages?
-Where does JavaScript fit?

 What is automatic type conversion (type coercion) in JavaScript?
-📌 History & Evolution
-Who created JavaScript, and when was it created?
-Why was JavaScript originally created?
-What are the major versions of ECMAScript, and what features were introduced in ES6?
-What is the difference between ES5 and ES6?
-Which JavaScript version is most commonly used today?

 📌 JavaScript in Practice

-What are the different environments where JavaScript can run?
+- What are the different environments where JavaScript can run?
-What is the role of JavaScript in web development?
+- What is the role of JavaScript in web development?
-Can JavaScript be used for backend development?
+- Can JavaScript be used for backend development?
 If yes, how?
-What is the difference between client-side and server-side JavaScript?
+- What is the difference between client-side and server-side JavaScript?
-What is Node.js, and how is it related to JavaScript?
+- What is Node.js, and how is it related to JavaScript?
-Can JavaScript be used for mobile app development?
+- Can JavaScript be used for mobile app development?
-How does JavaScript handle memory management?
+- How does JavaScript handle memory management?
-What is the difference between synchronous and asynchronous execution in JavaScript?
+- What is the difference between synchronous and asynchronous execution in JavaScript?
-📌 Miscellaneous
+- 📌 Miscellaneous
-What are some limitations of JavaScript?
+- What are some limitations of JavaScript?
-What is the Document Object Model (DOM) in JavaScript?
+- What is the Document Object Model (DOM) in - JavaScript?
-How does JavaScript interact with HTML and CSS?
+- How does JavaScript interact with HTML and CSS?

   🚀 Bonus (Scenario-Based Questions)
   If JavaScript is single-threaded, how does it handle multiple tasks?
-What will happen if you run JavaScript code in an older browser that doesn’t support ES6 features?

   Why does console.log(0.1 + 0.2 === 0.3) return false in JavaScript?
   Explain the output of:
   javascript
   Copy
   Edit
   console.log(typeof NaN);
   What happens when JavaScript encounters an undefined variable?

+- What is "use strict";?
+How does it help?
+- Explain map(), filter(), and reduce() with examples.
+- Difference between == and === in JavaScript?

+What is the difference between var, let, and const?
+How do arrow functions differ from regular functions?
+Explain how destructuring works with objects and arrays.
+What are Promises?
+How do they work?
+How is includes() different from indexOf()?
+Explain how async/await works.
+How is it different from Promises?
+How does the spread operator work with objects?
+What does .finally() do in Promises?
+What is flat() used for in JavaScript?
+What is the difference between ?? and || operators?
+How does optional chaining improve code readability?
+How is replaceAll() different from replace()?

+What is the benefit of Object.hasOwn()?

+How do let, const, and var differ?
+What is the purpose of async/await?
+What are the benefits of using map(), filter(), and reduce()?
+Explain optional chaining (?.) and nullish coalescing (??).

 &nbsp;